Sillians/designing-end-to-end-machine-learning-systems/Introduction-to-Machine-Learning-Systems-Design.md

 9. Establishing a baseline
 10. Iterative refinement

 Proper framing ensures relevance, feasibility, and ultimately, the success of the ML solution.
+Regardless of which camp will prove to be right eventually, no one can deny that data is essential, for now.
+Both the research and industry trends in the recent decades show the success of ML relies more and more on the quality and quantity of data.
+Models are getting bigger and using more data.

----
+There are still many people who believe that having intelligent algorithms will eventually trump having a large amount of data.
+However, the success of systems including `AlexNet`, `BERT`, and `GPT` showed that the progress of ML in the last decade relies on having access to a large amount of data.
+Regardless of whether data can overpower intelligent design, no one can deny the importance of data in ML.